zix99/simple-auth/docs/config.md

 ## Default Configuration

 The default config is contained purely in `simpleauth.default.yml`, which is embedded into the application executable.
+This file contains all of the defaults for the application.

 <<< ../simpleauth.default.yml